Multilingual User Interface: Windows Vista

-Windows Vista enhanced MUI technology to separate the English resources from the application logic binary files.
-The application logic files are now language-neutral a.k.a. language-independent.
-In other words, the application logic files are no longer English-centric.
-This separation allows for changing languages completely without changing the core binaries of Windows, and to have multiple languages installed using the same application logic binaries.
-Languages are applied as language packs containing the resources required to localize part of or the entire user interface in Windows Vista.
+Windows Vista updated the MUI protocol to separate language resources from the application logic binary files; the application logic files are now language-independent (no longer containing American English).
+This separation allows for true language switching, and to have multiple Language Packs independent of the application logic binaries.
+Languages are applied as Language Packs containing the resources required to localize the user interface.

-MUI packs are available to Windows Vista Enterprise users and as an Ultimate Extras to Windows Vista Ultimate users.
+Language Packs are available for Windows Vista Enterprise and as an optional extra for Windows Vista Ultimate.

-Beginning with Windows Vista, the set of associated MUI APIs are also made available to developers for application development.
-[This allows anyone to use the MUI technology?]
+Beginning with Windows Vista, MUI APIs were also made available to developers for application development.
+This allowed third-party developers to use the MUI technology.

 At launch, the following 16 language packs were released: